go-ffmt/ffmt/README.md

-# display a friendly fmt for golang
+# Display a friendly fmt for golang
+## Friendly the package json and fmt display